gangadharr123/DesignThinking/README.md

 client.

 1. Enter your API key when prompted.
+2. Ensure your device has a working microphone configured as the default input device.
-2. Click **Start Listening** to record your question.
+3. Click **Start Listening** to record your question.
-3. After processing, play back the synthesized answer with the **Play Response** button.
+4. After processing, play back the synthesized answer with the **Play Response** button.